Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 But it was a disaster waiting to happen.

+The “Invisible Injury” False Comfort.
 For the next few days, I felt normal.

+I went back to my routine.
 Yes, I had a little neck discomfort.

 “If I can walk, I must be fine.”